What is Bulldog Chocolate Poisoning?

 How can I see if my Bulldog has Chocolate Poisoning?

-It is important to understand that clinical signs for chocolate poisoning may take hours to show and go on for a couple of days.
-This is because Theobromine has a long half-life.
-Re-absorption of the chemical can eve take place through the bladder, hence you will need frequent walks that lead to increased urination.
+It is crucial to understand that the clinical signs of chocolate poisoning may take several hours to appear and can persist for a couple of days.
+This is due to the long half-life of Theobromine.
+Additionally, Theobromine can be reabsorbed through the bladder, necessitating frequent walks to promote increased urination.

 Shall I see a vet if my Bulldog has Chocolate Poisoning?